flathub-infra/documentation/docs/02-for-app-authors/02-requirements.md

 and source-available projects must follow established conventions of their respective ecosystem.

+### Insufficient development history

+Submissions must demonstrate a meaningful history of development or existence, evidence of real-world use and a clear commitment to ongoing maintenance.
+For source-available projects, this includes a sustained commit history and standard release practices such as tagged versions.
+Applications that have only existed for a very short period of time will generally not be accepted.
+Exceptions may be granted on a case by case basis.

 ### Extensions or BaseApps

 Flatpak extensions that add support for new languages, language